bowdens/COMP2511-project/UserStories.md

 #### Acceptance Criteria:
 1. A side bar should display the sprites of all the game objects
+2. On the same side bar the designer can set the objective of the level by selecting a sprite of either an exit, a key, a switch, treasure, or an enemie
-2. All objects can be placed in the level by dragging it from the side bar and dropping it on a block
+3. All objects can be placed in the level by dragging it from the side bar and dropping it on a block
-3. Selecting a level object will highlight it
+4. Selecting a level object will highlight it
-4. A highlighted object can be moved by drag and drop
+5. A highlighted object can be moved by drag and drop
-5. A highlighted object will display a red x, which can be clicked to delete the object
+6. A highlighted object will display a red x, which can be clicked to delete the object
+7. No objects can be placed or moved ontop of another

-### User story 3.4: As a designer, I want to be able to place a player object, so that my level is playable
+### User story 3.4: As a designer, I want to be able to place a player an exit object, so that my level is playable

 #### Priority: